 “You think you know Morrowind.
 You don’t.
 But even if you and Dimartani saved me so as to humiliate me, it matters not.
 I have survived and found a way to restore my reputation.”

 She must have been referring to Tomal.
-Daria had taken that reputation away from her.
-Synda had no one on her side.
+So, Synda no longer had anyone on her side.

 “I’m fine,” she lied.